 Raised for Our Justification

 What is faith?
 Is it simply belief in some divine power?
 Is it merely confidence in belief itself?
-In this sermon on Romans 4:22-25, Dr. Martyn Lloyd-Jones seeks to answer the question of what true faith is.
-Biblical faith is not a generic faith in an idea of God or even salvation, but it an absolute trust in the person and work of Jesus Christ!
+In this sermon on Romans 4:22–25 titled “Raised for Our Justification,” Dr. Martyn Lloyd-Jones seeks to answer the question of what true faith is.
+Biblical faith is not a generic faith in an idea of God or even salvation, but it an absolute trust in the person and work of Jesus Christ.
 It is a faith in the message that Jesus has died and risen from the dead.
 It is a faith that revolves around what Jesus has done for sinners by dying on the cross.
-For it is the death and resurrection of Jesus that saves us and makes us right before God.
-It is Jesus' work on the cross that brings us to a true knowledge of God the Father.
+It is the death and resurrection of Jesus that saves and makes the Christian right before God.
+It is Jesus’s work on the cross that brings the believer to a true knowledge of God the Father.
 The only thing left to do is to believe in Jesus, to come before God in need of His grace and mercy.
-Just as Abraham believed in the promises of God and it was accounted to him as righteousness, so too all that believe in the promise of God in Jesus Christ will justified before God!
-This sermon is a message of hope and peace in the salvation that Jesus’ brings.
+Just as Abraham believed in the promises of God and it was accounted to him as righteousness, so too all that believe in the promise of God in Jesus Christ will justified before God.
+This sermon is a message of hope and peace in the salvation that Jesus’s brings.

 About Dr. Martyn Lloyd-Jones